"I'm glad to be with you, Samwise Gamgee...here at the end of all things."

 Gimli: I asked her for one hair from her golden head.
 She gave me three.

-To elaborate, Galadriel, in dwarven lore, is someone of incredibly beauty and desire.
+To elaborate, Galadriel, in dwarven lore, is someone of incredible beauty and desire.
 It is said that her hair is worth more than all the dwarven gold in the world...
 And she gave him three pieces of it.
 Gimli is so taken aback by this generosity shown to him that he nearly breaks down.

 Even more so once you realize that this benevolent act is essentially what cements Gimli's incredible respect for her in his mind.
 In this moment, Gimli's perception of fancy-pants elves is slowly turned around.
 This, plus Gimli and Legolas's eventual friendship is what causes the reconciliation between the dwarves and elves.